paraslonic/Rakitina_etal_Crohn_paper/operonPval/readme.txt

-ongenome.tab and table.txt are the output files of ogEnrichment scripts. table.txt contains infromation about OG, data needed to calculate Fisher p-value and Fisher p-value. ongenome.tab contains information about location of OG`s representetive on the E. coli LF82 strain and corresponding Fisher p-value (prior to multiple comparison adjustment).
+requirements: perl with bioperl, R input data: annotation of lf82 strain Escherichia_coli_LF82_uid161965.gbf and the result of operon predicion by DOOR door_output.txt, ongenome.tab and table.txt are the output files of ogEnrichment scripts.
+output: statsignificant_operons.pdf, statsignificant_operon_info.txt, comparison between observed operon enrichment and the expected by chance;